 The Department of Business has adopted entrance requirements for the BSBA degree program to ensure that capable and committed students are placed in classes with their peers where they can learn together and from each other.
-Students desiring to major in business administration should declare their intent to the Department of Business by completing a pre-major form.
+Students desiring to major in business administration should declare their intent to the Department of Business by completing a pre-major form if their ACT composite is less than 21 or a major form if their composite is 21 or greater.
 At that time, students will be assigned a business advisor who can assist them in career planning and selection of a course of study.
 All students with an ACT composite score of at least 21 or equivalent will be admitted without review upon completion of an application for admission to the program.
 Students with an ACT composite score below that number must earn a grade point average of at least 2.50 as described below to be admitted.

-To reach the required GPA of 2.50, students must use the grades from:
+To reach the required GPA of 2.50 for admission to the Department of Business, students must use the grades from:

-- ACC 201 Introductory Financial Accounting
+- AČC 201 Introductory Financial Accounting

 - ACC 202 Introductory Managerial Accounting

 - ECO 260 Principles of Macroeconomics

 - ECO 261 Principles of Microeconomics

 - GBA 211 Business Law I

 - GBA 210 Business Statistics I or MAT 132 Elementary Statistics

 - GBA 220 Business Communication